The Inns of Court

 N.B. this walk will not take place on the following dates:

 N.B.
-See also our Friday VIP Lawyer-guided Inns of Court Walk (May 10th, May 24th and every Friday from June 14th through September).
+See also our Friday VIP Lawyer-guided Inns of Court Walk (March 28, April 4, April 11 and then from May 2 almost every Friday through late October).
 Full disclosure, it’s more expensive and has to be booked and pre-paid.
 That’s the downside.
 The upside is, yes, it’s always lawyer-guided and it’s a small, exclusive group (limited numbers).
 Ergo the VIP appellation.

 Shaughan read: “My favourite walk of all.
 Quiet gardens, a truly eclectic architectural rattle-bag and a glorious roll-call of British eccentrics: the Wits, the Windbags and Wayward Wigs.
 The cream of English intellect as it battles over Wives, Writs, Wills, Widows and Wrecks.
 Find out what happened when Tony met Cherie!
 Meet Rumpole!
 And as these are private grounds – a privilege to be able to show you round m’lud.
 And hear the verdict at the end in the High Court.”
 Thus spake Guide Shaughan.